 Coaching and mentorship are not “good ideas” or “nice to have’s”.
 They are mandatory prescriptions for success.

-Coaching vs. Mentorship: Which One is Right for You?
+Business Coach vs. Mentorship: Which One is Right for You?

 Throughout my career, I’ve had dozens of coaches and mentors who have served different purposes during different stages.